-- 2. Replacement: Replacement of a Student Senator is the filling of a vacated Student Senate seat. - Exceptions shall be provided for in the Senate Rules & Procedures. - For all Student Senate seats vacated under the provisions of 340.1, the Replacement and Agenda Committee shall be responsible for declaring such seats vacant at one (1) regular meeting of the Student Senate before a recommendation may be made by the R&A Committee. - Vacant seats shall be advertised in conspicuous locations by the Information and Communication Committee, as per the Senate Rules and Procedures. - No person shall serve through the next regular election as a replacement Student Senator, unless said Student Senator has qualified for candidacy in a Student Government election during the intervening time period preceding the Student Senator's application for consecutive replacement seat. - A sitting Student Senator may not be nominated to fill a vacant seat without resignation of the current seat.
-In the case that a Summer Replacement Senator fills an open permanent seat, this resignation will happen immediately upon the Senator's approval for their new permanent seat. - Any person previously elected or appointed to fill a Student Senate seat may not be nominated to a vacant seat prior to the conclusion of that person's latest elected or appointed term of office, unless the vacant seat is of the same class (Fall or Spring) of Student Senate seats as the seat last held by the person seeking nomination.
-This does not apply to Summer Replacement Student Senators as described in 309.22. - Nominees must be confirmed by a majority vote of the Student Senate at a regular Meeting, and shall assume all rights and duties of office immediately upon such approval. - Vacancies which occur during the Summer Term will be filled in accordance with this Chapter and Chapter 322, except for provisions in Chapter 340.2. - If, at any time, a number of vacancies occur simultaneously such that quorum would be unattainable to approve vacancy replacements, within a reasonable period of time after accumulation of said total vacancies, the Senate President shall announce that a joint meeting of the Student Senate Executive Committee and the Replacement and Agenda Committee will be convened no earlier than four (4) and no more than ten (10) calendar days succeeding said announcement, for the purpose of interviewing and appointing replacements for said Student Senate seat vacancies until enough vacancies are filled so that quorum is attainable. - Quorum for the joint meeting pursuant to 340.8 shall be a majority of the combined membership for the Replacement & Agenda Committee and the Senate
+2. Replacement: Replacement of a Stude Student Senate seat. ent Senator is the filling of a vacated 340.13 Exceptions shall be provided for in the Senate Rules & Procedures.
+340.2 For all Student Senate seats vacated under the provisions of 340.1, the Replacement and Agenda Committee shall be responsible for declaring such seats vacant at one (1) regular meeting of the Student Senate before a recommendation may be made by the R&A Committee.
+340.21 Vacant seats shall be advertised in conspicuous locations by the Information and Communication Committee, as per the Senate Rules and Procedures.
+340.3 No person shall serve through the next regular election as a replacement Student Senator, unless said Student Senator has qualified for candidacy in a Student Government election during the intervening time period preceding the Student Senator's application for consecutive replacement seat.
+340.4 A sitting Student Senator may not be nominated to fill a vacant seat without resignation of the current seat.
+In the case that a Summer Replacement Senator fills an open permanent seat, this resignation will happen immediately upon the Senator's approval for their new permanent seat.
+340.5 Any person previously elected or appointed to fill a Student Senate seat may not be nominated to a vacant seat prior to the conclusion of that person's latest elected or appointed term of office, unless the vacant seat is of the same class (Fall or Spring) of Student Senate seats as the seat last held by the person seeking nomination.
+This does not apply to Summer Replacement Student Senators as described in 309.22.
+340.6 Nominees must be confirmed by a majority vote of the Student Senate at a regular Meeting, and shall assume all rights and duties of office immediately upon such approval.
+340.7 Vacancies which occur during the Summer Term will be filled in accordance with this Chapter and Chapter 322, except for provisions in Chapter 340.2.
+340.8 If, at any time, a number of vacancies occur simultaneously such that quorum would be unattainable to approve vacancy replacements, within a reasonable period of time after accumulation of said total vacancies, the Senate President shall announce that a joint meeting of the Student Senate Executive Committee and the Replacement and Agenda Committee will be convened no earlier than four (4) and no more than ten (10) calendar days succeeding said announcement, for the purpose of interviewing and appointing replacements for said Student Senate seat vacancies until enough vacancies are filled so that quorum is attainable.
+340.81 Quorum for the joint meeting pursuant to 340 combined membership for the Replacement &